smilstea/IOS-XR-TAC-Triage/README.md

 	Some commands pause mid-way through output

 	General delay in getting data output This allows for the collection of outputs properly as they are generated and a pause in case a command does not output immediately, pauses, or python catches up to the end of the available data Using this keyword and changing the timeout is NOT recommended.
-The downside is that after a command stops outputing data there will be a 5s delay before executing the next command, with 30 or 40 commands that means 150 or 200 extra seconds.

 <br/>
 <br/>